Harbor Seal (Phoca vitulina)

 |Appearance:||generally blue-gray back with light and dark speckling; they lack external ear flaps and have short forelimbs|

 |Behavior:||they tend to haul out on land and rest with head and flippers elevated, in a banana-like fashion|

 Harbor seals are part of the "true seal" family, Phocidae.
 True seals lack external ear flaps and have short forelimbs that result in limited locomotion on land.

 Male harbor seals are slightly larger than females, weigh up to 245 pounds (110 kg), and measure anywhere from about 5.6-6.3 feet (1.7-1.9 m) in length.
 Harbor seals in Alaska and the Pacific Ocean are generally larger than those found in the Atlantic Ocean.
 Harbor seals' color varies but they often have a blue-gray back with light and dark speckling.
-They have short, concave, dog-like snouts and tend to haul out on land and rest with head and flippers elevated, in a banana like fashion.
+They have short, concave, dog-like snouts, and they tend haul out on land and rest with head and flippers elevated, in a banana like fashion.

 Harbor seals eat a variety of prey consisting mainly of fish, shellfish, and crustaceans.
 Researchers have found that seals complete both shallow and deep dives during hunting depending on the availability of prey (Tollit et al. 1997).

 Harbor seals mate at sea and females give birth during the spring and summer; although, the pupping season varies with latitude.
 Pups are nursed for an average of 24 days and are ready to swim minutes after being born.